fusioncharts/dev_centre_docs/chart-guide/standard-charts/pareto-charts.md

 ## Display values for the line series

 By default, the auto-generated percentage values for the line chart are not rendered.
 To specify the percentage data values for the line chart, set the `showLineValues` attribute to `1`.
-Setting this attribute to `0` (default) will hide them.

 Refer to the code given below:

 ```
 {
   "chart": {
     "showLineValues": "1"
   },
+...
 }

-...

 ```